fourjuaneight/landing/src/posts/spreadsheets-reloaded.md

 {"query":"mutation {\n  insert_bookmarks(\n    objects: {\n      category: \"Articles\",\n      creator: \"André Staltz\",\n      title: \"A plan to rescue the Web from the Internet\",\n      url: \"https://staltz.com/a-plan-to-rescue-the-web-from-the-internet.html\"\n    }\n  ) {\n    returning {\n      title\n      url\n    }\n  }\n}"}
 ```

 So far, the source code for every site has been consistent enough for me to correctly parse with my regex.
 I've saved several items with no issues.
-And because I'm using an external file for the parsing code, I can easily add another source and the Shortcut would just read the latest version.
+And because I'm using an external file for the parsing code, I can easily add another source and the shortcut would just read the latest version.
 Having it on GitHub also means I can use it anywhere else I might want to create similar apps for saving bookmarks.

-I try to build my shortcuts in a modular way to reuse them; everything is a component.
-My Shortcut for adding Bookmarks, for example, is actually 4 different smaller shortcuts that are put together inside one for this particular use.
-That means sharing theme for y'all would be a nightmare.
+I try to keep my Shortcuts modular; everything is a component.
+The shortcut for adding Bookmarks, for example, is actually 4 different smaller ones assembled together.
+So sharing them would be a nightmare.
 Also, this setup is very specific to my use-case.
 However, if anyone is adamant about getting your hands on any of this, hit me up on Twitter and I'll see what I can do.

 ## Going Further
 I'm quite happy with the API setup.
-And the Shortcut will get some optimizations here and there, just to reduce the amount of input needed from me; ideally, I'd like to hit the Shortcut from the share sheet and hate it do everything with my intervention.
+And the shortcuts will get some optimizations here and there, just to reduce the amount of input needed from me; ideally, I'd like to hit the shortcut from the share sheet and hate it do everything with my intervention.

 With that said, there's so much more to do on the front-end.
 My plan is to create a nice table UI for all of my lists, not just Bookmarks.
 I'm still debating if it should go on this site or if I should create a completely separate app with authentication.
 I'm leaning towards the latter just because I want to have the option of adding and deleting items from the front-end.
 But we'll see.

 There's absolutely no need for all of this.
-I have another Shortcut that makes a fetch to the API and gives me a nice list of Bookmarks to choose from.
+I have another shortcut that makes a fetch to the API and gives me a nice list of Bookmarks to choose from.
 This works well for all of my lists.
 But that's just boring.
 So stay tuned for more to come.

+[^1]: This used to be documented, but with their recent moved from beta to full release, I can't seem to find it.
+Editing the Docker Compose should still work, though I don't recommend this unless you're sure of what you're doing.